hololinked-dev/docs/docs/index.md

 - _Oscilloscope_ - Cannot start a new measurement while one is ongoing
 - _Camera_ - Cannot change exposure time while capturing video

+#### Benefits you get when you use hololinked:

+- technology independent and technology extensible architecture -> handles technology changes.
+- its not a solution that uses "different set of technologies to solve the same problem".
+It solves a problem irrespective of the underlying technologies.
+AI included.
+You chose the tech stack or extend it with your stack (PRs welcome for new tech adapters and new features).
+- simple to understand and simplifies contradicting viewpoints
+- scalable, performant, interoperable and can be used in different domains (IoT, microservices, networked control systems, web, RPCs etc.)
+- metadata rich - use AI agents, API tools, whatever.
+- security built in

 ---

 !!! tip "Ready to get started?"